kannanjayachandran/Full-Stack-Data-Science/04. Database Systems and Technologies/DBMS.md

 - **Data consistency** : Databases are designed to allow multiple users to access and manipulate data at the same time.

-Here we will be learning about the particular flavors of databases:

-- Relational Database : PostgreSQL

-- Non-Relational Database : MongoDB

-- Key-Value Database : Redis

 ## Database Normalization

 Database normalization is the process of structuring a relational database in accordance with a series of so-called normal forms in order to _reduce data redundancy_ and improve data integrity.
 It was first proposed by Edgar F. Codd as an integral part of his relational model.